 Basically anything soft.
 A small soft object to throw around a classroom is a fantastic way to cold call and keep kids engaged.
 You could work into activities too, such as those that you have on your USB.

 This is quite a nice touch.
-We’ve written about the importance of leaving a note, but if you’ve a calling card, it can be an awesome thing to leave with a school and certainly ups the likelihood of you being asked back.
+We’ve written about the importance of leaving a note, but if you have a calling card, it can be an awesome thing to leave with a school and certainly ups the likelihood of you being asked back.